PritK99/ML-Toolbox/Logistic Regression/README.md

 ## Results

-The logistic regression model trained on the gender dataset achieves an accuracy of approximately `86.92%` on the test set.
+The logistic regression model trained on the gender dataset achieves an accuracy of approximately `89.23%` on the test set.
 Guessing gender from names is little tricky, even for humans, because names vary a lot and can be confusing.
 So the model does a decent job in predicting genders from names alone.
 We can also consider features such as trigrams, quadgrams from names to potentially improve the accuracy.

-The accuracy obtained is slightly lower than `88.46%` by Naive Bayes.
-This might be because of the size of dataset.
+The accuracy obtained is slightly higher than `88.46%` by Naive Bayes.
+This might be because of the flexibility of Logistic Regression over Naive Bayes in terms of the assumptions made over data distribution.